-Lamictal is a prescription medication approved by the Food and Drug Administration (FDA) in 1994 for the treatment of many different types of seizures.
+Lamictal is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures, primary generalized tonic-clonic seizures, and generalized seizures of Lennox-Gastaut syndrome.
 Lamictal is usually prescribed as an adjunctive medicine to be taken with other antiepileptic drugs.
-Lamictal is also known by its drug name, Lamotrigine.
+Lamictal is also referred to by its drug name, lamotrigine.

-Lamictal is an anticonvulsant, or drug that is used to control seizures.
-It is believed that Lamictal works in cases of epilepsy by inhibiting nerve signals.
+Lamictal is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Lamictal is taken orally as a tablet once or twice a day.
-Lamictal tablets come in different formats, including regular, extended-release, chewable, and orally-disintegrating tablets.
-Only take Lamictal according to the directions for that format.
-Try to take Lamictal at the same times each day.
-Lamictal may be taken with or without food.
+Prescribing information states that Lamictal is taken orally as a table.
+Lamictal tablets come in different formats, including regular, chewable, and orally-disintegrating.
 Your doctor will likely start you on a low dose of Lamictal and gradually increase the dosage.